 AI algorithms identify patterns and preferences among potential attendees, through social listening and analysing past behaviours.
 This allows event organisers to segment their audience more effectively and create targeted marketing campaigns tailored to specific demographics.

-This could involve promoting different content sessions to different audiences, or even having slightly different event branding for a corporate buyer versus someone who’ll attend for the entertainment - AI can identify and segment these target types much more effectively than a human can.
+This could involve promoting different content sessions to different audiences, or even having slightly different event branding for a corporate buyer versus someone who’ll attend for entertainment - AI can identify and segment these target types much more effectively than a human can.

 Leveraging AI for social media sentiment analysis